Two-Way Nested ANOVA With Replication for Non-Statisticians

 When there are many factors, it can be difficult to "cross" every factor with every other one, so it's possible to use a nested design with Two-Way ANOVA.

 You might have two factors with four replications, but only able to cover each combination (A1 with B1-B4, and A2 with B5-B8) without interaction.
 So we will need to stack the data and then adjust the results.
 This example comes from Conrad Carlberg.

 First: Perform Two Way ANOVA With Replication using QI Macros

-- Click and drag over the nested data for analysis to select it.
+- Click and drag over cells A1 to E9 of the reorganized data to select it.